 GENOA: THE MYSTERIOUS CHESSBOARD…

-The Cathedral of San Lorenzo is a majestic building in Genoa's historic center that welcomes you to its namesake square with charming Gothic portals and the black-and-white banded facing, a symbol of Genoese nobility in the Middle Ages.
-A Catholic place of worship in the city of Genoa, it was consecrated in 1118 in its most basic form, with a single altar and a small surrounding area, but was later expanded in the years to come until its completion in 1522.
+The Cathedral of San Lorenzo is a majestic building in the historic center of Genoa that welcomes visitors to its namesake square with its striking Gothic portals and black-and-white striped facade, a symbol of Genoese nobility in the Middle Ages.
+A Catholic place of worship in the city of Genoa, it was consecrated in 1118 in its most basic form, with a single altar and a small surrounding area, but was subsequently expanded over the years until its completion in 1522.

-In contrast, the well-known white marble stylophoric lions that greet tourists and worshippers on either side of the cathedral were added, guarding the sacred space, in 1840 by sculptor Carlo Rubatto during a rearrangement of the neighborhood and the lowering of the churchyard.
+The famous white marble lions holding scrolls, which welcome tourists and worshippers on either side of the cathedral, were added in 1840 by the sculptor Carlo Rubatto to guard the sacred space, as part of a redevelopment of the neighborhood and the lowering of the churchyard.

-Of the many peculiarities of decoration on the outside of it, perhaps the most curious is a mysterious red and white checkerboard inserted on the left side almost 4 meters high.
-There are several hypotheses about its presence, each very curious....
+Of the many decorative features on the exterior, perhaps the most intriguing is a mysterious red-and-white checkerboard pattern on the left side, nearly 4 meters above the ground.
+There are several theories about its presence, each one quite intriguing…

-The first, in correlation with other symbols in the Cathedral, leads directly back to the Knights Templar.
-Indeed, it seems that they imported the game of chess from the East, attributing spiritual meanings to it as well: The sharp alternation of colors on the chessboard, a motif also present in their battle standard, manifests the eternal struggle between good and evil; The pawns, on the other hand, represent man, as an individual, fighting step by step, overcoming obstacles and problems.
+The first, in connection with other symbols found in the cathedral, refers directly to the Knights Templar.
+In fact, it seems that they were the ones who brought the game of chess from the East, attributing spiritual meanings to it as well: The clear alternation of colors on the chessboard—a motif also found on their battle standard—symbolizes the eternal struggle between good and evil; the pawns, on the other hand, represent humanity, as individuals, fighting step by step, overcoming obstacles and challenges.

-The second, attributes the chessboard to the highly skilled 1300s merchant Megollo Lercari, a chess enthusiast.
+The second theory attributes the chessboard to Megollo Lercari, a highly skilled 14th-century merchant and chess enthusiast.

-Megollo is said to have been trading with Trebizond on the Black Sea, and on one such occasion, he challenged Andronicus, the court favorite of his friend Emperor Alexius II.
-Andronicus, with his haughty and ill-mannered character, disrespected Megollo and his Genoa, insulting him for the entire match.
-The merchant, furious, organized revenge by returning to Trebizond armed with two galleys to raid and cut off the noses of the emperor's subjects until he obtained new territories and rights for business.
+It is said that Megollo traded with Trebizond on the Black Sea, and on one such occasion, he challenged Andronico, the court favorite of his friend Emperor Alexios II.
+Andronico, who was arrogant and ill-mannered, showed no respect for Megollo or his city of Genoa, insulting them throughout the entire match.
+The merchant, furious, plotted his revenge, returning to Trebizond armed with two galleys to raid and cut off the noses of the emperor’s subjects until he secured new territories and trade rights.

-Finally, the last curious story, sees Genovese and Pisans of the time rivals in battle numerous times.
-One of these, was fought directly on the chessboard by the two Doges of the cities.
-The winning Genoese Doge, as a sign of thanks and victory, had the chessboard placed on the cathedral where we still see it today.
+Finally, the last curious story involves the Genoese and Pisans of the time, who faced off in battle on numerous occasions.
+One such battle was fought directly on a chessboard by the two doges of the cities.
+The Genoese doge, who emerged victorious, had the chessboard placed in the cathedral as a token of gratitude and victory, where it can still be seen today.

 _____________________________